yGazhala/input-msg/README.md

 - Integrated with Angular template driven forms.

-- Easy to add validation through HTML, keeps a component clear from additional form control initializations.
+- Minifies boilerplate code, easy to add error messages to form inputs.

 - Supports HTML5 like validation syntax (required, min, max, minlength, maxlength, pattern).
 It is also provides email and integer validators.